ibm-cloud-docs/Cloudant/nl/it/tutorials/create_bmxapp_upload.md

 API endpoint:   https://api.ng.bluemix.net
 API version:    2.54.0
 Not logged in.
-Use 'bluemix login' to log in.
+Use 'ibmcloud login' to log in.
 ```
 {: codeblock}